Boschman/thunderbird-quote-color/README.md

 # Quote Color for Thunderbird

-A Thunderbird extension that automatically colors quoted text in compose windows.
+A Thunderbird extension that automatically adds color to quoted text in emails using inline styles, ensuring compatibility with all email clients.

 ## Features

 - Quote level 1: Blue (#3366ff)
 - Quote level 2 and deeper: Purple (#a07c9f)
+- Colors are added as inline styles to the HTML, ensuring they appear in all email clients
-- Automatically applies when composing or replying to emails
+- Automatically applies when composing, replying to, or forwarding emails
+- Dynamic updates when pasting quoted content

+## How it works

+The extension injects a content script into compose windows that:
+1. Finds all quoted text (blockquote elements)
+2. Determines the nesting level of each quote
+3. Applies inline style attributes with the appropriate color
+4. Monitors for changes to update colors dynamically

+The inline styles are included in the sent email HTML, so recipients see the colored quotes regardless of their email client's CSS support.

 ## Installation